atzn/imagemagickcompareutil/README.md

 =======

 The results are saved in the screenshot folder to a file called results.csv by default.
 If you want to output to HTML report, change the report type to be HTML and the corresponding output file to be results.html

+Diff results (Difference) are stored in the diff folder specified.